RiverTwilight/rene.wang/posts/en-US/Tech/best-practice-of-figma-for-indie-hackers.md

 ## Team, Project, File

-You're the only one on the team.
+You're the only one in the team.

 ![Image](/image/post/4b75d573-0ec6-428a-b277-969acb716a6d_Untitled.png)

 It's advisable to use a single team and one project for each app or website.
 For instance, if your app "Landmark" has an iOS client, a landing page, and a basic backend UI, you could organize them separately like this:
-- Team - Joe Doe
+- Team - My Super Team
-  - Project - Documentation Site
+  - Project - Landmark: Landing.figma, backend.figma, etc
-  - Project - ClipMemo: Icons, Prototypes, Shortlisting materials, etc.
+  - Project - ClipMemo: Icons.figma, Prototypes.figma, Shortlisting materials.figma, etc.
   - Project - Social Content: Your build-in-public screenshot, poster, video cover, etc.

 Instead of cramming all pages and components into one Figma file, consider separating them.
 Just as you wouldn't put all components and hooks into a single .tsx file in a React project, use Figma's scalable file functionality to create separate, autonomous files.